 - You have to be a veteran.
 This one may seem obvious, but it is worth stating.
 Only homes that will be owned and occupied by a veteran are eligible for VA supplemental loans.

 - If you don't have a VA mortgage, you can't get a VA home improvement loan.
-Even if you are a veteran, you are not eligible for a VA home improvement loan unless it is for a house that is currently financed with a VA mortgage.
+Even if you are a veteran, you are not eligible for a VA home improvement loan unless it is for a house that currently has a VA mortgage.

 - You can take out a supplemental loan at the same time as your original mortgage.
 This is a good option if you are buying a home that you know will need immediate repairs or upgrades--whether it is a short sale, a foreclosure, or just your run-of-the-mill fixer-upper.
 It is comparable to an FHA 203(k) mortgage.